 All embryos must hatch free of the zona pellucida (egg shell) in order to implant in the uterine lining.
 When we suspect that embryos may have an inability to do this on their own we recommend assisted hatching, where the embryologist will make a breach in the zona pellucida with a focused diode laser to allow the embryo to hatch free and encourage implantation.

 Embryo Biopsy for Preimplantation Genetic Testing

 Cooper Genomics is our preferred partner for PGT, but we can work with any genetics laboratory that you or your insurance company require.

-Sperm banks often sell different types of sperm vials which have different names depending on the bank.
+Sperm banks often sell different types of sperm vials that have different names depending on the bank.
 The basic configuration is as follows:

 These samples are going to have the highest total motile sperm but can be costly.
 They work well for IVF cycles though and will be the only way to try for a standard (non-ICSI) insemination in an IVF cycle.

 These samples work well for IUI, especially if you are in a hurry that day as they can usually be thawed and inseminated with minimal processing (as long as you are not allergic to the cryoprotectant).